How to Volunteer

 Unfortunately, COVID-19 has accelerated educational inequality at an alarming rate and continues to be a growing problem, with four in every ten children in London living in households in poverty.
 In order to continue fighting this inequality, we have adapted our home-reading service, and have launched our Online Reading Corner, a new online reading service for children and families in their home.
 This new service, forms part of our new blended offer, enabling us to support those families who need us most and reach even more children going forward.

-At the same time, we are working towards seeing families in person again in September.
-This means that we’ll run two different types of reading sessions alongside each other and are now recruiting for two different volunteering roles – Home Reading Volunteer and Online Reading Volunteer.
+We are delighted to have also returned to visiting families on the doorstep again.
+This means that we are running two different types of reading sessions alongside each other and are now recruiting for two different volunteering roles – Home Reading Volunteer and Online Reading Volunteer.

 There are several ways you can get involved as a Reading Volunteer with Doorstep Library.

 As a regular Home Reading Volunteer, you’ll visit the same set of families in one London location every week.
 You will read and engage with the families and bring books for children to read at home in between sessions.
 Our home reading sessions run during school term time on Mondays, Tuesdays, and Thursdays between 4.30 pm and 7.00 pm.

 All of our projects adhere to Government guidelines and we review these on a regular basis.
 As such home reading sessions will be taking place on the doorstep (where appropriate) or as a book swap with the family if reading is not possible that week.